-unique, frequency, cumulative and cnormal plot the data after making them monotonic.
+unique, frequency, cumulative and cnormal plot the data after making them monotonic. unwrap manipulates the data to avoid jumps of more than pi by adding or subtracting multiples of 2pi.
 Each of the other routines uses the data to determine the coefficients of a continuous curve between the endpoints of the data.
 This curve is then plotted in the same manner as a function, that is, by finding its value at uniform intervals along the abscissa (see set samples (p.
-144)) and connecting these points with straight line segments (if a line style is chosen).
+157)) and connecting these points with straight line segments (if a line style is chosen).